 - 6. The only persons authorized to stop a race are race control, referee and race director.
 This shall be done by displaying a waving red flag overhead at the start/finish line and at all corner stations. - 7.
 When a race is stopped, the positions of the riders at the last lap over the finishing line prior to the stop signal shall be considered the finishing positions.
 However, any rider who crashes prior to the issuance of the red flag will be scored as did not finish (DNF). - 8.
 A race shall be considered finished when the checkered flag falls or when the red flag falls after halfway.
 A grid qualifying heat shall be considered final if the red flag falls after the completion of one full lap. - 9.
 A rider will not be allowed to gain position by leaving and re-entering the designated race course. - 10.
-Novice riders must tape a two by six inch minimum yellow stripe on the rear of the motorcycle (i.e. taillight lens), visible from the rear.
-This will allow other riders approaching from the rear to recognize that the rider is unfamiliar with the racetrack and may be experimenting with different lines. - 11.
-There shall be at least one escorted practice session for new rider to be held at the beginning of the normal practice period. - 12.
+There shall be at least one escorted practice session for new rider to be held at the beginning of the normal practice period. - 11.
 A new or novice rider must participate in at least one of the supervised practice sessions in order to compete in the day's events.
-If unable to make one of the practice sessions, the rider's entry fee will be refunded and the rider will not be allowed on the racetrack. - 13.
+If unable to make one of the practice sessions, the rider's entry fee will be refunded and the rider will not be allowed on the racetrack. - 12.
 Grid positions are determined by season points or by the order entries are received, at the discretion of race officials.
-If qualifiers are run, then grid positions in the main event will be determined by the results of the qualifier. - 14.
-A ONE LAP board will be displayed by the starter on the starting grid to give riders time to complete one lap in order to warm up their tires.
-When the starter displays the GRID board, the track is closed and all competitors must report to their assigned starting position. - 15.
+If qualifiers are run, then grid positions in the main event will be determined by the results of the qualifier. - 13.A ONE LAP board will be displayed by the starter on the starting grid to give riders time to complete one lap in order to warm up their tires.
+When the starter displays the GRID board, the track is closed and all competitors must report to their assigned starting position. - 14.
 Before the start of the race, the GRID board will be turned sideways indicating that the start is imminent.
-If a rider arrives at the starting grid when the GRID board is sideways, that rider must take position at the back row of the appropriate class grid. - 16.
-After receiving the checkered flag, each rider must proceed around the course in the normal direction until he reaches the designated track exit, unless directed otherwise by race officials. - 17.
-All racing and other vehicles shall travel only in the forward direction around the race course unless otherwise directed by race officials.
+If a rider arrives at the starting grid when the GRID board is sideways, that rider must take position at the back row of the appropriate class grid. - 15.
+After receiving the checkered flag, each rider must proceed around the course in the normal direction until he reaches the designated track exit, unless directed otherwise by race officials. - 16.All racing and other vehicles shall travel only in the forward direction around the race course unless otherwise directed by race officials.